 If you are replacing an existing factory window that is urethane bonded, you may want to take it to a professional for removal and replacement.
-If doing it on your own best tool to use is a wire cutter Equalizer Window Cut-Out Set.
+If doing it on your own, the best tool is a wire cutter Equalizer Window Cut-Out Set.
 Once you have the window cut out, you will need to cut (shave down) the original urethane down as flat as possible and clean as much away as you can; we offer CRL Adhesive Cleaner.
-Other products that can help clean up the existing urethane will be (Acetone, Goo-Gone,, and WD-40).
+Other products that can help clean up the existing urethane will be (Acetone, Goo-Gone, and WD-40).
 After using any cleaning product, be sure to clean the wall with soap and water or rubbing alcohol; we also offer PWR22 Cleaner before applying new primer and urethane.
-(Skip to below for window urethane bonding).
+(Skip below for window urethane bonding).

 ADDING WINDOW TO A VAN WITHOUT WINDOWS:

-If you have the following tools, you can do the cutting on the inside with no template or mirroring of the interior stamping to the outside.
+If you have the following tools, you can cut on the inside with no template or mirroring of the interior stamping to the outside.
 (Body Saw, Air Saw, One-Handed Reciprocating Saw)